andreas14101/StudentManagment/README.md

 # StudentManagment

-this branch updates the student model to have a middle name attribute that is nullable
+this branch updates the student model to have a middle name attribute that is nullable since everyone does not have a middle name